dayzongithub/dayznotes/README.md

 - If you're bleeding after a fight bandage yourself as quickly as possible.
 - Zombies can't seem to open doors right now.
 If you keep quite for about 5 minutes they will wander off and forget you're in the house.
 - For houses with multiple entrances be sure to close all doors.
+- Zombies sometimes have some loot as well.
+- Zombies are more vulnerable from the back, with some melee weapons you can even kill them in one accurate hit.

 ### Resource gathering tips